Elemnto56/Intextual_File_Lang/docs/functions.md

 ## crunch()
 Crunch stands for "crunch da numbas", or for a more formal and easy to understand way: "crunch the numbers".
 Crunch solves four-function math equations.
 The functions being addition, subtraction, division, and multiplication.
 Along with that, ``crunch()`` can be forced to be a string, and not to be a int like usual.

 If the string type is not forced in ``crunch()``, then it will return a int.
 Crunch must be assigned to a variable using ``declare``, with its respected type specifier.
-For more information about ``declare``, check out the chapter for Declare Syntax in the wiki.
+For more information about ``declare``, check out the chapter for Declare in the docs.

 Here are some examples: